vikasmagar512/react-structured-query-search-with-suggestions/README.md

 ## 🎉🎊 New Features 🎊🎉

-* Ajax support to retrieve values.
+* Ajax support to retrieve values incrementally as the user types
 * Allows user to send values for Category in `Array<String>` or `Array<Object>`
 * Allows user to pass custom loader component.
 * Allows user to customize the header of dropdown (categories, operators, values).